batpigandme/modern-pentathlon/README.md

 Nevertheless, I can’t help but to be fascinated by a sport that consists
-of: fencing, swimming, show jumping on a horse you’ve only known for *20 minutes*, and then doing something called a *LASER RUN* (which involves running and shooting targets, and a bunch of other details I can’t be bothered with)!
-The Olympics website has a [one-minute explainer video](https://olympics.com/tokyo-2020/en/sports/modern-pentathlon/) that captures the sport in – wait for it – one minute!
+of: fencing, swimming, show jumping on a horse you’ve only known for *20 minutes*, and then doing something called a ***LASER RUN*** (which involves running and shooting targets, and a bunch of other details I can’t be bothered with)!
+The Olympics website has a [one-minute explainer video](https://olympics.com/tokyo-2020/en/sports/modern-pentathlon/) that captures the sport in—wait for it—one minute!
 So peep that, if you’re curious.

 ### Part 2: *Nasty* data formatting